SecGNN: Privacy-Preserving Graph Neural Network Training and Inference as a Cloud Service

 \subsection{Setup}

 The implementation is written in C++ using the standard library.
 All experiments are performed on a workstation with Intel Core i7-10700K and 64GB RAM running Ubuntu 20.04.2 LTS.
-Consistent with prior art \cite{riazi2019xonn,tan2021cryptgpu}, we consider a Local Area Network (LAN) environment with a network bandwidth of 625MB/s and an average latency of 0.22 ms. The network bandwidth and latency are controlled by the local socket protocol.
-For all experiments, we split our computation and communication into data-dependent online phase and data-independent offline phase, and report the end-to-end protocol execution time and the total communication traffic.
+Consistent with prior art \cite{riazi2019xonn,tan2021cryptgpu}, we consider a Local Area Network (LAN) environment with a network bandwidth of 625MB/s and an average latency of 0.22 ms. For all experiments, we split our computation and communication into data-dependent online phase and data-independent offline phase, and report the end-to-end protocol execution time and the total communication traffic.
 Our implementation is available at \url{https://github.com/songleiW/SecGNN}.